Streamlining 340B Public Health Service Safety Net and Rebate Programs

-Following are the three core development activities that took place:
+Following are the core development activities that took place:

 - Develop an audit/matching engine to support the solution for Managed Care Providers (MCO) to identify and report 340B claims:

-- Where savings can be achieved and state rebate position maintained, produce and transmit the 340B state file reversing managed Medicaid claims and reclassifying them as 340B.
+- Where savings can be achieved and state rebate position maintained, produce and transmit the 340B state file, reverse managed Medicaid claims and reclassify them as 340B.

-- Determine shared savings between the state, MCO, and entities and settle funds.
+- Determine shared savings between the state, MCO, and other entities, and settle funds.

-- Develop specifications and approach for receiving claims from the entities; provide feedback to entities of approvals “passing” or “failing”.
+- Develop specifications and approach for receiving claims from the entities; provide feedback to the entities of approvals that “pass” or “fail”.

 - Develop three web-based portals:

 - MCO portal to view claims and invoices and produce reports

 - Entity portal to view claims and invoices and produce reports

 - Client 340B administrative tool to establish state specific and MCO specific rules; set up to also allow for multiple client 340B reimbursement models.